 When you complete this code pattern, you’ll be able to:

-- Automate categorizing and uploading of images to IBM Visual Insights
+- Automate categorizing and uploading of images to IBM Maximo Visual Inspection

-- Automate model training in IBM Visual Insights
+- Automate model training in IBM Maximo Visual Inspection

 - The user copies respective images to the category subfolders.